chunkypixel/atari-dev-studio/README.md

 ### Which OSs are supported?
 VS Code is a cross-platform application which runs on Windows, Linux and macOS.
 See [requirements](https://code.visualstudio.com/docs/supporting/requirements) for the supported versions.

-#### Windows
+#### Microsoft Windows
 No special considerations.
 Windows users should be able to use Atari Dev Studio as is.

 #### Linux
 Linux users on 64-bit systems will be required to install the 32-bit compatibility libraries on your system to ensure everything will run as expected.

-#### macOS
+#### Apple macOS
 macOS users require a 64-bit operating system to fully utilise all features of Atari Dev Studio and will be required to install the SDL libraries on your system to ensure the A7800 emulator will run as expected.

-> Note: 7800basic v0.37 now uses WASM for cross-platform compatibility therefore this information currently relates to batari Basic or older releases of 7800basic only and will be removed once bB is converted.

-Mac computers with [Apple silicon](https://support.apple.com/116943) currently have a few options:

-1. Thanks to Scott Lahteine (thinkyhead), Atari Dev Studio now includes `*.Darwin.arm64` (Apple silicon) binaries of relatively recent versions of bB, 7800basic, Stella and dasm.
-    Note, these the are *not* the latest versions of these tools.
-See the atariage [discussion](https://atariage.com/forums/topic/333127-ataribasic-will-it-run-on-the-m1-mac) around additional issues you might encounter.
-2. Manually build `*.Darwin.arm64` (Apple silicon) binaries from source and configure Atari Dev Studio to use use your locally built binaries.
-See `README-macos.md` for instructions.
-3. Install and run the INTEL CHIP version of VS Code instead of the Apple Silicon version.
-This will cause Atari Dev Studio to use the Intel binaries, `*.Darwin.x86` / `*.Darwin.x64`.

-Older Mac computers with Intel chips should be able to use Atari Dev Studio as is.
+### WASM
+With the introduction of batari Basic 1.9 and 7800basic v0.37, the language compilers now utilise WASM for cross-platform compatibility with the **wasmtime** runtime required to be installed for the compilation of your games.
+For ease of use, during startup of the Atari Dev Studio extension this will be validated and automatically installed as required.

+> NOTE: the option to validate the availability of the **wasmtime** runtime can be turned off in the **Settings**.

 ### Installing the extension
 Once you have installed VS Code (available [here](https://code.visualstudio.com/Download)), open the VS Code program and complete the following: